sendgrid/docs/content/docs/ui/sending-email/editor.md

 </call-out>

-You can select a Blank Template, a custom template that you have already created, or one of SendGrid's pre-built templates.
+You can select a blank template, a custom template that you have already created, or one of SendGrid's pre-built templates.
 For more information, see [Working With Templates]({{root_url}}/ui/sending-email/create-and-edit-transactional-templates/).

 <call-out>